aws/aws-cdk-rfcs/text/0001-cdk-update.md

 images.

-In addition to the monitoring mode, it is possible to perform one-shot accelerated deployments on some or all of the stacks in the CDK application:
+In addition to the monitoring mode, it is possible to perform one-shot hotswap deployments on some or all of the stacks in the CDK application:

 ```
-$ cdk deploy --accelerated ApplicationStack
+$ cdk deploy --hotswap ApplicationStack
-Checking stack ApplicationStack for possible accelerated update
+Checking stack ApplicationStack for possible hotswap update
  * LambdaFunction[AppFunction]: File asset changed
 ApplicationStack can be updated
 1/1 stacks can be updated: